Chart Color Schemes

 The educational profile of Green Point exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 25.6%, significantly lower than Greater Sydney's average of 38.0%.
-Bachelor degrees are most common at 18.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.5%).
-Vocational credentials are held by 36.2% of residents aged 15 and above, with advanced diplomas at 11.9% and certificates at 24.3%.
-Educational participation is high, with 26.4% currently enrolled in formal education: 8.6% in primary, 7.3% in secondary, and 4.3% in tertiary education.
+Bachelor degrees are the most common at 18.7%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.5%).
+Vocational credentials are prominent, with 36.2% of residents aged 15+ holding them - advanced diplomas at 11.9% and certificates at 24.3%.
+Educational participation is high, with 26.4% of residents currently enrolled in formal education: 8.6% in primary, 7.3% in secondary, and 4.3% in tertiary education.

 Educational participation is notably high, with 26.4% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 7.3% in secondary education, and 4.3% pursuing tertiary education.